quaadgras/graphics.gd/Readme.md

 ## Platform Restrictions

 * 64bit only (arm64 && amd64).
-* No support for Playstation/Xbox/Switch (achievable in the future with WASI, wasm2c or hitsumabushi).
+* No support for Playstation/Xbox/Switch yet (achievable in the future with WASI, wasm2c or hitsumabushi).

 ## Contributing